sap-tutorials/Tutorials/tutorials/hana-trial-advanced-analytics/hana-trial-advanced-analytics.md

 By combining in-memory storage with columnar store, data operations are performed faster than in a traditional database with a disk-based storage.
 SAP HANA is also `translytical`, which means that developers can perform both transactional and analytical operations from the same structure, in real time, and without creating additional copies of the data such as materialized views.

-> ### This tutorial is based on an SAP HANA instance that you get in a free trial account at SAP Cloud Platform.
+> ### This tutorial is based on an SAP HANA Cloud instance that you get in a free trial account at SAP Cloud Platform.
 > If you do not want to use this method, you can check other [available options to download or install SAP HANA, express edition](https://developers.sap.com/topics/sap-hana-express.html), and corresponding tutorials.

 ## How do we help Thomas?